| |

 process, outlined below.
 If you have any questions about this process

-- Step 1: Attend an Orientation Meeting
+- Step 1: Attend an Orientation Session

 Lincoln Parlor at New